englekk/handbook-docs/Fuse/02 - Hello UX Markup.md

 # Hello, $(UX Markup)!

-Fuse can be used in two primary ways:

-* @(Creating apps) or prototypes with cross-platform JavaScript logic
-* Creating components, UI views and designs for native apps

-The main representation of both these things in Fuse is through the use of UX Markup.
+The primary way of working in Fuse is by editing UX Markup - an XML-based file format that's tailor made for app development.
+Layout, interaction and animation is written in a clear, declarative syntax.
+The main benefits of working in UX Markup is that it opens up for much deeper and faster development, and offers a better way for designers and developers to work together and more easily share code and designs.

+UX Markup is used for building components, UI views, designs, prototypes and full apps in Fuse and is compiled down to C++ native code.
+UX Markup is complemented by business logic written in JavaScript, which runs on its own thread, leaving your UI and animation nice and smooth.

-UX Markup is an XML-based file format.
-Anyone with even a passing experience reading XML will find it immediately familiar.
-For an in-depth look at its detailed features, read the [UX Markup Guide](https://www.fusetools.com/learn/guides/uxmarkup).
+For an in-depth look at the features of UX Markup, see the [UX Markup Guide](https://www.fusetools.com/learn/guides/uxmarkup).

 ## $(Creating apps) : $(App)